Gryton/carnd-vehicle-detection/README.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=8` and `cells_per_block=2`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters

-I ended with `orientations=9`, `pixels_per_cell=8` and `cells_per_block=2`, as I found that greater values made worse accuracy on test set.
+I ended with `orientations=9`, `pixels_per_cell=8` and `cells_per_block=2`, as I found that greater values for pixels_per_cell and cells_per_block made worse accuracy on test set.
+I started with `orientation=6`, but I found the 9 gives better accuracy, and I haven't noticed stable improvements.
 Using such parameters I generally had over 99% accuracy on test set (if I haven't done other parameters for colors totally wrong), so I thought it might be good base for going further.

-I tried various combinations of parameters and

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).